CSLT-THU/Vivi_3.0/README.md

 - `data/plan_data.txt` keywords extracted from corpus.
 (4 keywords per poem)
 - `data/plan_history.txt` keywords and poems in the corpus. __This can be used as training dataset for poem generation model.__
 - `data/wordrank.txt` Ranking of words extracted from corpus.
-- `save/ancient_model_5.bin` Ancient word vector, which is the essence of planner.
+- `save/ancient_model_5.bin` Ancient word vector, which is the __essence of the planner__.
-All these intermediate files incluede in this repository are created with the corpus `poem_1031k`.
+All these intermediate files inclueded in this repository are created with the corpus `poem_1031k`.
+If you want to train on your own corpus, delete these imtermediate files first.

 ## Tips
 ### For CSLT users
 You can run this project directly on the server without any preparation at this dir: `/work4/liuyibo/pycharm/Poetry Generation/poem_vivi_3.6/`
 ### For All
 Since this is an ongoing project, the model `Transformer` and `Seq2seq_new` provided do not work yet.
+Bleu score is not available.
+Poem type only supports `poem7`.
 ## File Structure
 ├── ckpt
 │   ├── 04-27_Seq2seq_epoch=7_loss=113.6.pkl